-The Endocrine Disruptor (ED) Expert Group provides informal, non-binding scientific advice on questions related to the identification of endocrine disrupting properties of chemicals.
-This advice does not anticipate or interfere with decision-making under the REACH Regulation, which exclusively remains the responsibility of the competent bodies designated in the REACH Regulation.
+The Endocrine Disruptor (ED) Expert Group provides informal, non-binding scientific advice on matters related to the identification of endocrine-disrupting properties of chemicals.
+The advice does not anticipate or interfere with the regulatory decision-making, which exclusively remains the responsibility of the competent bodies designated in legislation.

-The ED Expert Group was established in February 2014 with the support of the Competent Authorities for REACH and CLP (CARACAL) and the Competent Authorities for Biocides.
+The ED Expert Group was established in February 2014 with the support of the competent authorities for REACH and CLP (CARACAL) and the competent authorities for biocides.
 The expert group is coordinated and hosted by ECHA.
-Advice of the ED Expert Group on issues in relation to ED assessment may be requested by the participants of the ED Expert Group, EU Member State competent authorities under the REACH Regulation and the Biocides Regulation, and ECHA.
+Advice of the ED Expert Group on issues related to ED assessment may be requested by the members of the ED Expert Group, EU Member State competent authorities, and ECHA.

-The expert group will provide informal and non-binding scientific advice on questions related to the identification of endocrine disrupting properties of chemicals and, in particular, on:
+The expert group provides informal and non-binding scientific advice on matters related to the identification of endocrine-disrupting properties of chemicals, in particular:

-- Questions related to screening methods/activities to identify potential endocrine disruptors (e.g. for the CoRAP and/or Candidate List)
+- Matters related to screening methods or activities to identify potential endocrine disruptors (e.g. for the CoRAP list or the Candidate List).

-- Questions related to the development of integrated approaches to testing and assessment of endocrine disrupting properties
+- Matters related to the development of integrated approaches to testing and assessment of endocrine-disrupting properties.

-- Feedback and recommendations on complex (specific/generic) scientific issues related to information and (tiered) testing needs for potential endocrine disruptors (e.g. under dossier or substance evaluation or under the evaluation by the evaluating competent authority of a biocides active substance application)
+- Feedback and recommendations on complex (specific/generic) scientific issues related to information and (tiered) testing needs for potential endocrine disruptors (e.g. under dossier or substance evaluation, or under biocidal active substance evaluation).

-- Specific questions on the interpretation of test data as well as other relevant information in relation to the identification of endocrine disrupting properties (e.g. during the development of an SVHC dossier or a biocides active substance evaluation).
+- Specific questions on the interpretation of test data or other relevant information in relation to the identification of endocrine-disrupting properties (e.g. during SVHC dossier development or a biocidal active substance evaluation).

 Nominated experts from the following organisations are currently participating in the ED Expert Group:

-- EU Member State Competent Authorities and EEA country representatives
+- EU Member State competent authorities and EEA country representatives

-- European Commission (DG Environment (ENV), DG Internal Market, Industry, Entrepreneurship and SMEs (GROW), DG Health and Food Safety (SANTE))
+- European Commission – DG Environment (ENV), DG Internal Market, Industry, Entrepreneurship and SMEs (GROW), DG Health and Food Safety (SANTE)

-- The European Food Safety Authority (EFSA)
+- European Food Safety Authority (EFSA)